charvijain12/charvijain12/README.md

 ## 🙋‍♀️ About Me

-- 👀 I’m interested in AI, Machine Learning..!
+- 👀 AI and ML enthusiast!
-- 🌱 I’m currently learning IoT, Cloud Computing
+- 🌱 Exploring IoT, Cloud Computing.
-- 🤝 I’m looking to collaborate on AI/ML projects...
+- 🤝 Open to AI/ML collabs!
-- 📫 How to reach me - **charvijain2003@gmail.com**
+- 📫 Drop a note:**charvijain2003@gmail.com**
+- 🚀 Let's innovate together!

 Looking for a team or an organization where I can learn and develop my skills...!